Support Ticket Plus — Product Documentation

 7. Pro features PRO

 Install the optional add-on Lucrative Support Ticket Pro (lucrativeit-support-ticket-pro) after Support Ticket Plus is active.
 Pro adds email-to-ticket, Gmail inbound, AI reply suggestions, and Google login.
+Purchase Pro.

 7.1 Custom SMTP (included in Plus)